Workers' Union: Formation

+The late 1910s saw the Workers' Union establish branches overseas.
+Gibraltar.
+A branch was established in Malta with 500 dockworkers, and another branch was established in Tangier, Morocco.
+In 1919 the Workers' Union attempted to establish a branch within the Union of South Africa.
+George Kendall was put in charge of this expansion, but the effort resulted in failure due to Kendall's "drinking habits and neglect to carry out his engagements".
+By the end of 1920, these efforts had only garned 3,057 overseas members.

 In 1919, the union joined the National Amalgamated Workers Union, a loose confederation with the Municipal Employees Association and the National Amalgamated Union of Labour, but this dissolved in 1922.

+Amalgamation with the Transport and General Workers' Union

 Membership of the union collapsed during the 1920s, with job losses due to the depression, the General Strike of 1926 and disputes over payments to members of the executive committee.
 In 1929, it merged into the Transport and General Workers' Union (TGWU), with about 100,000 members remaining to transfer.
 This enabled the TGWU, for the first time, to gain significant numbers of members outside of the docks and transport industries.

 Election results

 The union sponsored Labour Party candidates in numerous Parliamentary elections, several of whom won election.